flipdot/drinks-touch/README.md

 - Mailpit: http://localhost:8025/
 - Keycloak: http://localhost:8080/
 - Webapp: http://localhost:5002/
-  - Not part of compose; Requires game.py to be running
+  - Not part of compose; Requires either game.py or webapp.py to be running

 The project is using poetry.
 Install the dependencies with: